Overhauled Summer 2020

 For years buying Garmin maps for anywhere outside of developed nations wasn’t worthwhile.
 Even their Morocco map – largely ripped off from Olaf – was said to be an inferior version and cost over £100 for a map you could get for free.
 Last updated in 2008, Olaf is old now – many pistes have been sealed but others as still accurate – and their are masses of them.

-But lately Garmin have collaborated with OSM to produce a huge map covering the Maghreb (right) for a reasonable £20.
+But lately Garmin have collaborated with OSM to produce a huge map covering the Maghreb (right) for a very reasonable £20.
 Up to now I’ve found route planning with Google Earth and decent paper maps has been adequate.
 Is a digital map in a handheld GPS worth it?
 V4 released 2019; review of V3 here.

 Michelin 741 Scale 1:4 million, (edition 7; 2019)

-The 741 (formerly ‘953’ and ‘153’ before that) covers nearly all of the Sahara from the Atlantic to western Egypt (28E), making this the first choice for most of the region.
-Compared to other offerings, this series is renowned for its detail, readability and reasonable accuracy given the huge task involved.
-This review concentrates on the Saharan portion of the map
+The 741 covers 80% of the Sahara from the Atlantic to western Egypt (28E).
+Compared to other offerings, the 700 series is renowned for its detail, readability and reasonable accuracy given the huge task involved.
+This review concentrates on the Saharan portion of the map.

-Although it’s not perfect, the Mich 741 is the best planning map for Saharan travels, giving you a good overview of 90% of the Sahara, accurate relative distances, borders, major roads and some pistes, as well as settlements and surface features.
-You even get the depth and mineral composition of some wells and quality of water.
-Degree intervals in this era of GPS are a not-so-useful 4° apart.
-This is not a map for off-highway navigation, although many novice Saharans have tried!
+Although it’s not been properly updated for years, the Michelin 741 is the best planning map for Saharan travels (were they possible), giving you a good overview of the Sahara west of Egypt, accurate relative distances, borders, major roads and some pistes, as well as settlements and surface features.
+You even get the depth and mineral composition of some wells.
+This is not a map for off-highway navigation, although over the years many novice Saharans have tried!
 I see the red ‘Crossing the Sahara…’ warning label has not changed in 40 years!